hyosung11/Launch-School/Courses/journal.md

 12:57 I did do a Quick and the Dead training session and am now eating some soup.

 16:07 I feel a little lighter and more engaged.
 I think the ping pong and physical exercise helps.
 I know this material pretty well

+## 20220506 금요일

+12:14 Physical activity makes a difference, so why not do some?